gatling/gatling/CONTRIBUTING.md

 # Contributing to Gatling

-## About Github's issue tracker
+## About GitHub's issue tracker

-We use Github's issue tracker as a TODO list or, and as far as you are concerned, for filing bug reports and asking for new features.
+We use GitHub's issue tracker as a TODO list or, and as far as you are concerned, for filing bug reports and asking for new features.

 If you need help or simply want to ask a question, please DON'T use this issue tracker!
 Search [Gatling's Google Group](https://groups.google.com/forum/#!forum/gatling) or post your questions there if they haven't been asked and answered previously.